JustNawaf/would-you-rather-starter/README.md

 # Description
 1. This is a project for Udacity ReactJS Course.
-2. The project is hole about would you rather questions.
+2. The “Would You Rather” app is a game that presents the user with a poll in the form of two options.
-3. The user can login and create question or submit an answer for someone is question.
+3. The user can login and create question.
+4. The user will be able to answer the question and upon answering will be able to see the polling results.
 ## How To Run
 1. First You Need to clone this project by using `git clone https://github.com/JustNawaf/would-you-rather-starter.git`.
 2. After Downloading the project, you need to go to terminal and type `npm install`